-- A. Perhaps an elder would read the letter to the church.
-If members were absent, they were to be told about Paul's greetings, too. - B. We know little about the others who were with Paul. - C. It has been suggested that Paul himself penned these last few word, a practice to prove authenticity.
+- A. Perhaps the elders would read the letter to the church. - B. It has been suggested that Paul himself penned these last few word, a practice to prove authenticity.

 22 All the saints salute you, especially they that are of Caesar's household.